dimitrik1223/SML-Algorithm-Benchmarks/SML_inividual_project_report.md

 ## Applying Linear Regression in Python

 In order to create a benchmark demonstration of applying linear regression using Python, I worked with both the `scikit learn` and `statsmodels` modules.
-While typically this data set is used for classification, in this application I will predict the value of `LIMIT_BAL` which represents the amount of total credit provided to a client at the household level, using a selection of the other features.
+While typically this data set is used for classification, in this application I will predict the value of `LIMIT_BAL`, which represents the amount of total credit provided to a client at the household level, using a selection of the other features.
 I selected my variables based on two important criteria: the `Pvalue` of a feature, as well as whether or not a feature had a high level of correlation with other features (`multicollinearity`).

 Nextly I fit the data to the statsmodels `OLS` class in order to view a summary output of the coefficients and their Pvalue's.
-OLS stands for ordinary least squares is an implimentation of linear regression which uses RSS to optimize the fit of the regression line.
+OLS which stands for ordinary least squares, is an implimentation of linear regression which uses RSS to optimize the fit of the regression line.
 The summary indicated the following:

 Thanks to the detailed `summary()` method from statsmodels OLS class we have validated the statistical significance of the included features and can be confident that these features are related to the response variable.
 Fitting and predicting using scikit learn's linear regression class on a train/test split of the model results in an RSS of `67958479153053.086`, see the code for this finale prediction below: